MENU

 Colonic irrigation in Islington.
 Detoxification of the intestine

 So, the intestine is a vital part of the body, right?
 It holds approximately 80% of the glands and microorganisms that are part of the body’s immune system.
-Those bacteria contribute to our metabolism as well as protection against toxins.
-Besides, scientists indicate digestive disorders by inspecting the skin’s condition and many other organs.
+Those bacteria contribute to our metabolism and also protect us against toxins.
+Besides, scientists can indicate digestive disorders by inspecting the condition of the skin and other organs.

-Moreover, the large intestine is an essential ecosystem for multiple species of intestinal bacteria that form almost one and a half kilograms of the mass of the organ collectively.
+Moreover, the large intestine is an essential ecosystem for multiple species of intestinal bacteria, which collectively form almost one and a half kilograms of the organ’s mass.
 These microorganisms can all be either extremely advantageous, neutral or potentially pathogenic.

-Maintaining an equilibrium of all types of microorganisms to preserve the health of our gut is more critical than attempting to remove all pathogenic flora.
+Maintaining a balance of all types of microorganisms to preserve gut health is more critical than trying to remove all pathogenic flora.
 The continuous consumption of certain drugs increases the risk of infectious diseases.
-Unhealthy eating habits can disrupt the microflora balance in the intestine and cause a general decrease in tone.
+Unhealthy eating habits can disrupt the balance of microflora in the intestine and cause a general decrease in tone.

 Methods of detoxification of the intestine

-Detoxifying the intestine is an efficient process that restores the microflora balance in the gut.
-One of the popular methods alters the patient’s metabolism (usually improves), reduces toxicity throughout the entire digestive system, and stimulates intestinal motility.
+Detoxifying the intestine is an effective process that restores the balance of microflora in the gut.
+One of the popular methods alters the patient’s metabolism (usually for the better), reduces toxicity throughout the entire digestive system, and stimulates intestinal motility.

 Ways